 (ii) The properties of surface and subsurface soils that are likely to influence the type and rate of hazardous substance migration or to affect the ability to implement cleanup action alternatives.

 (c) Groundwater, geology, and hydrogeology.
-Groundwater and the geology and hydrogeology must be investigated to adequately characterize:
+Groundwater, geology, and hydrogeology must be investigated to adequately characterize:

 (i) The areal and vertical distribution and concentrations of hazardous substances in the groundwater;